PratimaGurav/vegans-journal/README.md

 ### Introduction

 Vegan's Journal is a full-stack application biult using mainly the Django full-stack web framework.
-The purpose of the site is to create a comunity allowing users to connect and spread knowledge about Vegan.
+The purpose of the site is to create a community allowing users to connect and spread knowledge about Vegan.
 All visitors can read the blogs posted on the site by different users.
 The application provides a login mechanism where users can register themselves.
 Logged in users can like, comment and add new post or category of their choice.
-Comments would be approved by site admin to objectional content being posted.
+Comments would be approved by site admin to avoid objectional content being posted.
 Additionally it allows users to edit and delete their own post.

 ### Audience
-The site is targetted to all people of all age groups who aspire to be vegan and willing to know more about veganism.
+The site is targetted to people of all age groups who aspire to be vegan and willing to know more about veganism.

 ### User stories
-- Agile methodologies was used to create user stories.
+- Agile methodology was used to create user stories.
 - GitHub’s Kanban feature was used to track the progress of user stories.

   #### Site User
-   1. I want to like to easily understand the different navigation options offered by the site.
+   1. I want to easily understand the different navigation options offered by the site.
    2. I want to view a list of posts so that I can select one to read.
    3. I want to search a blog post (using relevant word) and ability to click on a post to read the full post.
    4. I want to know the author of one particular post and the date and time the post was created.
    5. I want to view the number of likes on each post so that I can see which is the most popular.
    6. I want to view comments on an individual post so that I can read the conversation.
    7. I want to register and create an account so that I can like existing post(s).
+   8. I want to like or unlike a post so that I can interact with the content.
-   8. I want to leave comments on a post so that I can be involved in the conversation(s).
+   9. I want to leave comments on a post so that I can be involved in the conversation(s).
-   9. I want to create, edit and delete my post.
+   10. I want to create, edit and delete my post.
-   10. I want to create a category of my own to add my own post on the site.
+   11. I want to create a category of my own to add my own post on the site.
-   11. I want to like or unlike a post so that I can interact with the content.
+   12. I want to like or unlike a post so that I can interact with the content.

   #### Site Admin
    1. I want to create, read, update and delete posts so that I can manage the blog content.
    2. I can approve or disapprove comments so that I can filter out objectionable comments.
-   3. I want to view the number of likes on each post so that I can see which is the most popular or viral.
+   3. I want to view the number of likes on each post so that I can see which is the most popular.
    4. I want to view comments on an individual post so that I can read the conversation.

 ### Design

   - #### Color Scheme
     As the theme of the site is all about vegan, the color used are the classic vegetable colours.
-These rest of the colours complement each other and maintain good contrast levels.
+The rest of the colours complement each other and maintain good contrast levels.
     ![Color Palette](documentation/readme/site-palette.png)

   - #### Typography